FREE SHIPPING ON EVERY ORDER

 To ensure that you are purchasing a sustainable teak wood furniture or other environmentally-friendly furniture, look for an FSC (Forest Stewardship Council) Certification.
-This certification ensures that the furniture you bought follows a set of guidelines that ensure forests are responsibly managed and indigenous people who benefit from these sources, are respected.
+This certification ensures that the furniture you bought follows a set of guidelines that ensure forests are responsibly managed, and indigenous people who benefit from these sources, are respected.

-Teak comes in three type of finishes: natural, sealed and pre-weathered.
+Teak comes in three types of finishes: natural, sealed, and pre-weathered.
 Natural is the most common finish of teak that highlights is buttery gold characteristic.
-Sealed is a type of teak finish where sealants or linseed oil is used to treat the wood.
-This is sometimes done to prevent weathering.
+Sealed is a kind of teak finish where sealants or linseed oil is used to treat the wood to prevent weathering.

-While this adds a nice sheen and glow, it does not last long and needs to be reapplied often to prevent the wood from turning gray.
-The oil also tends to encourage production of fungus as the solvents in it tend to break down the teak's natural oils that are responsible for protecting the wood from mold, mildew, and pests.
+While this adds a beautiful sheen and glow, it does not last long and needs to be reapplied often to prevent the wood from turning gray.
+The oil also tends to encourage the production of fungus as the solvents in it tend to break down the teak's natural oils that are responsible for protecting the wood from mold, mildew, and pests.

 Teak sealer is better and preferred if you want to slow down the graying process and protect it from mildew.
 Choose an oil-based sealer over a water-based one to replenish the wood's natural oils.
-Clean your teak furniture prior to applying the sealer and apply the sealer with a sponge or a pressure sprayer.
+Clean your teak furniture before applying the sealer and apply the sealer with a sponge or a pressure sprayer.

 Cleaning teak furniture.
 Teak furniture doesn't need a thorough cleaning and only requires a simple cloth for wiping dirt.
 Clean your furniture on a warm day so that it dries up quickly.
-You can opt for a specialized teak cleaner or a soapy water with mild soap can also make a good substitute.
+You can opt for a specialized teak cleaner or soapy water with a mild soap that can also make a good substitute.

 Similarly, you can also use a dryer in a low heat setting to remove the moisture at the surface of the teak.
-Some also suggest rubbing it with salt and rinse with lemon juice or vinegar and wiping it clean after leaving the solution on the watermark for a minute or two.
+Some even suggest rubbing it with salt and rinse with lemon juice or vinegar and wiping it clean after leaving the solution on the watermark for a minute or two.